confluentinc/ksql/README.md

 # Documentation
 You can [find the KSQL documentation here](/docs/).

-# Getting Help
+# Join the Community
-If you need help or have questions, you have several options:
+Whether you need help, want to contribute, or are just looking for the latest news, you can find out how to [connect with your fellow Confluent community members here](https://www.confluent.io/contact-us-thank-you/).

 * Ask a question in the #ksql channel in our public [Confluent Community Slack](https://confluent.typeform.com/to/GxTHUD).
 Account registration is free and self-service.
 * Create a [ticket](https://github.com/confluentinc/ksql) in our issue [tracker](https://github.com/confluentinc/ksql).
 * Join the [Confluent google group](https://groups.google.com/forum/#!forum/confluent-platform).